 - Juneteenth marks the unofficial end to slavery in America.
 It is a day of celebration and remembrance across the country.

-For more than a century and a half, annual celebrations have been held across the United States on 19 June to commemorate the end of slavery, a date known as Juneteenth Independence Day.
+For more than a century and a half, annual celebrations have been held across the United States on 19 June to mark the end of slavery, a date known as Juneteenth.

 Have you read?

 President Abraham Lincoln’s Emancipation Proclamation officially outlawed slavery in America on 1 January 1863, but it took a further two and a half years of civil war for slaves to finally gain their freedom.

 The original Juneteenth – a portmanteau of the words June and 19th – celebration took place in Galveston, Texas, in 1865.

 As Union forces overwhelmed the Confederate army, southern slave-owning states like Alabama, Mississippi and Louisiana fell.
 But many southern planters were reluctant to liberate their slaves and resisted the Union’s advance, with some making agreements to release their captive labour after the crop harvest and others fleeing west to then-lawless Texas, taking their slaves with them.